Your todo list:

 May 15, 2013

-It took us about an hour to find the rap anchor and the discription for finding them is way off (we used the description for Crystal Vision)!
+It took us about an hour to find the rap anchor and the discription for finding it is way off (we used the description for Crystal Vision)!
 For one, they are not in a gully and they are about 80' down from the rim, not 30' to 40'.
 The best way to find them is to head towards the Painted Wall View Point and then break right off the trail once your close to the rim.
 Follow the rim for about 100' to 150', and look for a cairn and a worn climber's trail heading down a gap in the rim.
 Downclimb about 80 vertical feet to a flat rock with a chain anchor on its edge.
 If you get to a "gully", then you have passed where the anchor actually is.

 The rappelling is mostly straightforward except for the 4th rap.
 On this rappel, there will be a large gully/chimney to you left (climbers left) that's about 40' wide.
 Rappel into this gully, and after about 150', you will need to climb back out of the gully on the left side to find the next anchor.
 I'm pretty sure it would be impossible to get to this anchor without some easy 5th class free climbing.
 We also never found the bolt/stopper anchor for the 5th rappel, but there is an old anchor built out of stoppers that's pretty easy to find.
 Expect to get your ropes caught up in a lot of vegetation when throwing them down, but all the pulls were clean.